letehaha/budget-tracker-fe/README.md

 4. Build it with `npm run build`

 ## Additional information
 1. Backend repository shares some TypeScript types using **git submodules** functionality, that can be accessible by importing them from `shared-types`.
 Since the backend application is private, these types are available only to contributors.
 For convenience, there's a `git-pull` npm script that pulls all the submodules.
+To init git submodules run `git submodule update --init --recursive` command.